mothur/mothur.github.io/_wiki/filter.seqs.md

 To run **filter.seqs** you need to provide your sequences to be filtered in either fasta, nexus, clustal, or phylip format.
 The output will be in fasta format.
-By default, any column with a \'-\' in every sequence is removed from the alignment and put into a \*.filter.fasta file.
+By default, any column with a '-' in every sequence is removed from the alignment and put into a \*.filter.fasta file.
 For example the sequences in the file amazon.unique.align are the sequences in amazon.unique.fasta aligned to the **greengenes alignment**.
 The sequences in amazon.unique.fasta are generally less than 1 kb, but vary considerably in length.
-We\'d like to only consider those columns in the alignments that overlap.
+We'd like to only consider those columns in the alignments that overlap.
 Also, considering the overall alignment length is 7682 characters, we can probably remove a lot of positions from the alignment to speed up our distance calculations.
 Try the following